canjs/canjs/docs/can-guides/commitment/recipes/signup-simple/signup.md

 ### The problem

-Lets allow the user to enter an _email_ and _password_ and click _Sign Up_.
-When this happens we'll `POST` this data to `/api/users`.
-Once the user is created, we'll want to update the `sessionPromise` property to have a promise with a _session-like_ object.
+Let’s allow the user to enter an _email_ and _password_ and click _Sign Up_.
+When this happens we’ll `POST` this data to `/api/users`.
+Once the user is created, we’ll want to update the `sessionPromise` property to have a promise with a _session-like_ object.

 A promise with a _session-like_ object looks like: